 We also assist Industry by accelerating our outreach to industry through SIMTech’s engagements with trade associations and chambers of commerce (TACs) to reach out to their members.
 The Singapore Precision Engineering and Technology Association and Singapore Manufacturing Federation are some examples.

 To grow Singapore’s manufacturing industry, the sharing of relevant technology through technology transfer is important.
 An example is the adaptation of Radio-Frequency Identification (RFID) technology for a diverse range of applications which has cascaded to industry.
 To extend the reach of SIMTech’s technology transfer effort, the Technology Extension Partners (TEPs) initiative was launched in July 2018.
 TEPs, companies that worked with SIMTech, are intermediaries to transfer the technology to other end-users.

 To enable companies to tap technologies for growth, knowledge transfer to upskill manufacturing and engineering executives is critical.
 Programmes developed with the then Workforce Development Agency and SkillsFuture Singapore are in place.
 SIMTech transfers industry case-based knowledge to industry through the systematic Learn-Practice-Implement model.

-In manpower development, the Manufacturing R&D Certificate (MRDC) Programme equips fresh graduates with R&D skills and in-depth domain knowledge to be industry-ready creating an on- stream of relevant R&D manpower for the local manufacturing industry.
-To supplement the need for experienced R&D manpower, industry can also tap on the Technology for Enterprise Capability Upgrading Programme.
+In manpower development, the Manufacturing R&D Certificate (MRDC) Programme equips fresh graduates with R&D skills and in-depth domain knowledge to be industry-ready, creating an on-stream of relevant R&D manpower for the local manufacturing industry.
+To supplement the need for experienced R&D manpower, industry can also tap into the Technology for Enterprise Capability Upgrading Programme.